History of the San Rafael Elks Lodge #1108

 Our Lodge was originally located in downtown San Rafael on Fifth Avenue.
-In 1965 we were given the opportunity to purchase Maple Lawn Estate from Louise Boyd, and it was just up the street from where the Lodge was originally located.
-In addition to the mansion house, there is an historic Carriage House, outbuildings, workers cottages, a swimming pool, picnc area and beautiful outdoor terrace lined with Magnolia Trees.
+In 1963 we were given the opportunity to purchase Maple Lawn Estate from Louise Boyd, just up the street from where the Lodge was originally located when it was established in 1908.
+The Lodge was formally dedicated in February 1964.
+In addition to the mansion house, there is an historic carriage house, outbuildings, workers cottages, a swimming pool, picnic area and beautiful outdoor terrace lined with magnolia trees.

 History of the Property

 John Franklin Boyd (1842-1920) formed a partnership with Seth and Dan Cook and opened the Standard Mining Company in Bodie, California, that yielded a bonanza.
 He married his partner's niece, Louise Arner, who inherited the Cook estate known as Maple Lawn in San Rafael, and another estate in Contra Costa County, now known as Mt Diablo.
 Boyd continued to accrue assets through his skilled management, and the family enjoyed a charmed life.
 The Boyds took part in community affairs and shared their time between the two estates.